wjase/jsp-thymeleaf-toolkit/jsp2thymeleaf-sample-jsp/readme.md

-# JSP2Thmyeleaf Migration Sample Project - stage 0
+# JSP2Thmyeleaf Migration Sample Project

-## Stage 0 - Introduction
+## Introduction

 This guide shows the process for converting a JSP project to Thymeleaf using the JSP2Thymeleaf tool set and libraries.
 JSP2Thymeleaf provides both tools to convert JSP templates into Thymeleaf ones,